 What is ocular myasthenia gravis?

-Ocular myasthenia gravis (MG) is an autoimmune disorder.
+Ocular myasthenia gravis (OMG) is an autoimmune disorder.
 It attacks the muscles around the eye, leading to eye fatigue and weakness.
-It can be a precursor to the development of systemic myasthenia gravis.
-The two main symptoms of ocular MG are ptosis (drooping eyelids) and diplopia (double vision).
+It can be a precursor to the development of systemic or generalized myasthenia gravis (MG or gMG).
+The two main symptoms of OMG are ptosis (drooping eyelids) and diplopia (double vision).

 What is systemic myasthenia gravis?